-RSG is expected to report on the allocation of the net proceeds of Green Bonds and the environmental and social impact of projects funded therewith and to arrange for external review in connection with the Green Finance Framework of RSG or any issuance of Green Bonds, as per the Green Finance Framework of RSG.
-The Green Finance Framework of RSG has been reviewed by Vigeo Eiris who has issued a second party opinion (such second party opinion together with any other second party opinions provided from time to time, the "Second Party Opinion").
+RSG will arrange for external review in connection with the Green Finance Framework or any issuance of Green Bonds, as per the Green Finance Framework.
+The Green Finance Framework has been reviewed by Moody's and S&P who have, on or around the date of this Prospectus, issued a second party opinion (such second party opinion together with any other second party opinions or certificates provided from time to time, the "Second Party Opinion").
+These Second Party Opinions issued by Moody's and S&P confirm alignment of the Green Finance Framework to the Principles.